grannycart/by-sound-alone_source/beta-manuscript/5_Chapter.md

 A few minutes later the regular lights came back on, and the harsh shadows of the emergency floodlights faded away.
 Power returned to the ship panel by panel, along with the reassuring hums of all the electric motors, circuits, and filaments that bathed every moment of their lives onboard the boat.

 Percy picked up the PA mic.
 "Nice fuckin' work Chips."
 She waited a second but there was no reply over the ship PA.
-"Bastian, I'm going to the cargo hold to check on the fucking load."
+"Bastian, I'm going to the cargo hold to check on the load."

 The ship was a mess.
 Percy made her way stepping over all the detritus of a working sub scattered over every deck: tools, bedding, cans of food, cleaning supplies, scattered stacks of papers, half-unrolled charts, pencils, rags, parts, and steel-encased equipment.
 For all the mess in the main decks though, the cargo hold was not too bad.
-Hemi's careful re-arrangement of the cargo crates earlier hand included strapping the crates hard up against the wall, and the old cotton-web straps had mostly held.
+Hemi's careful re-arrangement of the cargo crates earlier had included strapping the crates hard up against the wall, and the old cotton-web straps had mostly held.
 Only a couple of crates had broken loose.
 Gregory was using the block and tackle to move them out of the center area of the cargo hold.
 Chips had joined him, and was stowing equipment that had been shaken loose.
 She had one of the broken bicycles that had escaped from the rusty bicycle pile in her hands when she saw Percy.

 Chips' face immediately went red.
 "That's the second fuckin' time Percy.
 Two fuckin' times you almost fuckin' killed me now.
 You fuckin' surface the boat in a fuckin' storm?
-Fuckin' damn you to a cold fuckin' watery hell you fuckin' shit-faced twat."
+Fuckin' damn you to a cold fuckin' watery hell you fuckin' shit-faced asshole."

 "Fuck you Chips!
 I'm the fucking captain of this boat.
 I have to make these calls.
 They aren't always going to be fucking perfect or safe."